 There is only one published collection of Leibniz’s writings on this topic, by J. Echeverría, but the temporal scope is narrow and the original Latin is translated there to French.
 The (original language) Akademie-Ausgabe will include new volumes on this topic, but these editions aim for manuscript accuracy and comprehensive inclusion, making them very difficult to appreciate for all but professional Leibniz scholars.

 This book project intends to collect the best representatives from a broad timeframe in Leibniz’s life.
-I hope it will give easy access to Leibniz professionals wondering what the analysis situs was really about, and it should be interesting to philosophers of mathematics, of language, and of space.
+I hope it will give easy access to Leibniz professionals wondering what the analysis situs was really about, and it should be useful for philosophers interested in mathematics, computation, language, and space.
 Historians of early modern math, and of geometry in general, should find it useful as well.

+The analysis situs is a key to understanding Leibniz’s method in general.
 The bulk of Leibniz’s work here, and the special focus of my collection, is not mathematically technical.
-It reveals many questions and challenges that arise during a devoted effort to create a new symbolic language system, which effort was indeed of only limited success, even if the idea was of unlimited prescience.
-This idea of ‘symbolic language system’ is the mainstem river running through Leibniz’s life’s work, with longest and most consistent effort devoted to the analysis situs.
-Study of this project is key to understanding Leibniz’s method in general.
+It reveals many questions and challenges that arise from Leibniz’s devoted effort to create a new symbolic language system, which effort was indeed of only limited success, even if the idea was of unlimited prescience.
+The idea of ‘symbolic language system’ is the mainstem river running through Leibniz’s life’s work, with longest and most consistent effort devoted to the analysis situs.

 Research and Writing on Leibniz